 Once you connect through communication your personal input will determine the quality and the depth of connection you form.
-Connection happens on many levels, from a mental, emotional or physical to energetic or even spiritual level.
-Connection can last between moments and a life time.
+Connection happens on many levels, from a mental, emotional or physical to an energetic or even spiritual level.
+A connection can last between moments and a lifetime.

 To converse from Latin means ‘to turn around’, to engage in conversation, the informal exchange of ideas by spoken words.
 Every conversation consists of a speaker and a listener.
 More often than not while communicating we focus on our turn speaking and forget to truly listen.
 Active listening is a skill that can be trained and if you truly want to have quality interactions you need to become an excellent listener.

 As important as the content of communication is the ability of the people involved to cooperate and compromise.
 As mentioned in the paragraph above allowing others to speak is the foundation of any conversation.
 If you find this challenging, learn and practice the art of active listening.
 The next step is to accept differences in opinions and perspectives, which does not necessarily mean to agree with them.

 Ask for clarification!
 Words are only labels and descriptors for things, experiences and meanings but they are not the things themselves.
 Remember to question your assumptions before continuing the conversation.